Power Gauge Report is an investing newsletter run by Marc Chaikin.

 I had to dig through the previous newsletters to get a real idea of how well this newsletter has performed.

-Here's the stocks the Marc has recommended selling so far and their loses, gains and reasoning why a sell alert went out:
+Here's the list of stocks Marc has recommended selling so far and their losses, gains, and reasoning why a sell alert went out:

 - Sell alert for Williams Companies for entering "bearish" territory.
 There was a 6% gain on this stock.